Ego-motion in Self-Aware Deep Learning

-The first network as we seen earlier, is a recurring pattern that is used in ego motion networks.
+The first network as we saw earlier, is a recurring pattern that is used in ego-motion networks.
 In 2015, “Learning to See by Moving” for UC Berkeley:

 In 2017, Stanford published “Generic 3D Representation via Pose Estimation and Matching”, that forms the basis of this Siamese network architecture.
 The following architecture:

-The motivation for this generative model appears to come from an earlier DeepMind paper from 2016: “Towards Conceptual Compression” (note: DeepMind has a habit of favoring unimpressive titles that can be very easily overlooked in one’s own research).
+The motivation for this generative model appears to come from an earlier DeepMind paper from 2016: “Towards Conceptual Compression” (note: DeepMind has a habit of favoring unimpressive titles that can be very easily overlooked in one’s research).
 One of the big research problems about generative models is how do we create them while preserving the underlying semantics.
-Generative models are very good at rendering realistic images (see: The Uncanny Valley for Deep Learning) however they also generate unrealistic models.
-This reveals that the underlying representation is unable to capture the semantic relationships between the components that it is able to generate.
+Generative models are very good at rendering realistic images (see: The Uncanny Valley for Deep Learning); however they also generate unrealistic models.
+This reveals that the underlying representation is unable to capture the semantic relationships between the components that it can generate.
 How is DeepMind’s network able to capture semantics in an unsupervised manner?

 The “Conceptual Compression” (NIPS 2016)paper provides a bit of a hint of how this may be done:

 In the paper, they describe what they mean by “conceptual compression” as follows: “giving priority to higher levels of representation and generating the remainder.”
 If you notice in the diagram above, this architecture is building a kind of representation at each layer.
 It’s described as follows: